lotabout/zlex/Process.md

 This file will serve as the record of the developing process.
 And design docs.

+### Jan 15 2015
+To represent character classes(CCL), we will need SETs.
+As we will also need SET when converting NFA to DFA, so we will try to implement a general SET routine that contains only non-negtive integer states.

+- [ ] library SET.

 ### Jan 13 2015
 The key point here is to first parse regular expressions into NFA machines.
 So the first part of the develop will be adding NFA support.